Lucknow: Police administration

 The Police Commissionerate System was introduced in Lucknow on 14 January 2020.
 The district police is headed by a Commissioner of Police (CP), who is an IPS officer of ADGP rank and is assisted by two Joint Commissioners of Police (IG rank), and five Deputy Commissioners of Police (SP rank).
 Lucknow is divided into five zones, each headed by a Deputy Commissioner of Police.
 Of the two Joint Commissioners, one looks after law and order, the other crime.
 The current police commissioner of Lucknow City is IPS SB Shirodkar.

 The district police observes the citizenry through high-technology control rooms and all important streets and intersections are under surveillance with the help of CCTVs and drone cameras.
 Crowd-control is carried out with the help of pepper-spraying drones.

 There are more than 10,000 CCTV cameras deployed by the Lucknow Police Department across the city roads and trijunctions, making Lucknow the first city in the country to do so.

 The Lucknow Modern Police Control Room (abbreviated as MCR) is India's biggest 'Dial 112' service centre with 300 communication officers to receive distress calls from all over the state and 200 dispatch officers to rush for police help.
 It is billed as the India's most hi-tech police control room.
 Lucknow is also the center for 1090 Women Power line, a call center based service directed at dealing with eve-teasing.
 An Integrated 'Dial 112' Control Room building is also there which is having the world's biggest modern Police Emergency Response System (PERS).

-The Lucknow Fire Brigade department is headed by the chief fire officer, who is subordinate to the district magistrate and is assisted by a deputy chief fire officer and divisional officers.

 Judicial institutions

 There is a bench of the Allahabad High Court in Lucknow.
 Aside from this, Lucknow has a District & Sessions Court, five CBI Courts, one family court and two railway courts.
 The High Court Bench as well as the District & Sessions Court and the CBI courts are located in Qaiser Bagh, and the railway courts are in Charbagh.

+People have often criticised various governments for being judicial focussed on central UP.
+Where western Uttar Pradesh is the economic center and has long demanded the setting up of another high court bench in west Uttar Pradesh.

+Almost 54% of all cases reaching the High Court originate from the 22 districts of Western UP.
+Still, western Uttar Pradesh does not have a High Court.
+People have to travel 700 km away to Allahabad for hearings.
+In fact 6 high courts (Shimla, Delhi, Jaipur, Chandigarh, Nainital, Jammu) from other states are closer than Allahabad from western Uttar Pradesh.

+Western Uttar Pradesh has been advocating to have a high court bench in Meerut so that Western Uttar Pradesh can get justice.
+This is important as west UP accounts for 51.71% of the state GDP.